-Though there is year to year variation in harvest per effort, statistics continue to illustrate overall success for the deer management program.
-The program has performed well at coming closer to target harvest levels in the previous few years with 2020 showing overall average harvest metrics.
+Though there is year-to-year variation in harvest per effort, statistics continue to illustrate overall success for the deer management program.
+The program has performed well at coming close to target harvest levels with 2022 showing overall average harvest metrics.